Jelle Duin

-Jelle Duin (born 27 January 1999) is a Dutch professional footballer who plays as forward for Danish Superliga club AGF, on loan from AZ.
+Jelle Duin (born 27 January 1999) is a Dutch professional footballer who plays as forward for Danish Superliga club Vejle.

 Career

+AZ

 Duin played in the youth of Koninklijke HFC, HFC Haarlem and AZ.
 With the second team of AZ, Jong AZ, Duin became champion of the third-tier Tweede Divisie in the 2016–17 season, which secured promotion to the second-tier, professional Eerste Divisie.
 He made his debut for Jong AZ in professional football on 22 December 2017, in the home match against NEC.
-He was in the starting lineup, played the entire match and scored a goal, as Jong AZ lost 2–7.
+He was in the starting lineup, played the entire match and scored a goal, as Jong AZ lost 7–2.

+Loans

 Duin was sent on a one-season loan deal to FC Volendam on 2 September 2019.
 He made 14 appearances for the club, in which he scored five goals.
 On 31 July 2020, Duin was sent on another one-season loan, this time to MVV Maastricht.
 On 12 December, however, it was announced that Duin was returning to AZ on 1 January 2021 due to lacking perspectives of further development.
 On 19 August 2022 it was confirmed, that Duin had joined Danish Superliga club AGF on a one-year loan deal with a purchase option.

+On 4 June 2023, in a sold-out home game against rivals Brøndby, Duin's remarkable performance turned the tide for AGF.
+Despite being down 3–0 and reduced to 10 men due to a red card to teammate Kevin Yakob in the 37th minute, AGF needed a draw to secure the bronze medals and entry into European competition.
+In the 71st minute, Duin came off the bench and three minutes later he scored a spectacular goal.
+He followed up with another shot on goal in the 80th minute, which Brøndby's Kevin Mensah blocked with his hand, resulting in a red card and a penalty, which Patrick Mortensen converted, bringing the score to 2-3.
+In the 85th minute, Duin scored once more, sealing AGF's bronze medal victory.

+Hapoel Jerusalem

+On 8 September 2023, Duin joined Israeli Premier League club Hapoel Jerusalem.

+Vejle

+On 23 January 2025, it was confirmed that Duin was back in Denmark when he joined Danish Superliga club Vejle Boldklub on a deal until June 2027.